okutse/foodborne_diseases/php2550_final_manuscript.md

 ### Model building

-#### Data curation and preprocessing
+**Data curation and preprocessing**

 The data considered for analysis had a very high percentage of missing data which rendered the use of data imputation methods unreasonable.
 The inclusion of potentially predictive features in the model resulted in the exclusion of all possible observations with missing data under a complete case analysis.
 As such, the analysis that followed was limited to the variables we deemed useful based on previous literature in linking a particular *Listeria monocytogene* pathogen to a food source.
-The features which we deemed relevant for this analysis included the food source, the minimum Single Nucleotide Polymorphism (SNP) distance to another isolate of the same isolation type for example, the minimum SNP distance from one clinical isolate to another clinical isolate (`Min.same`), the minimum SNP distance to another isolate of a different isolation type (`Min.diff`), the microbial strain name used to distinguish a genetically distinct lineage separated from another strain by one or two mutations (`Strain`), the isolate, the SNP cluster derived from a re-categorization of the original SNP cluster variables into -- categories based on the frequency of occurrence of each level, the season derived from the month variable and the location (state) from which the particular isolate was collected, all of which were informed by literature [@tanui2022machine], [@filipello2020attribution].
+The features which we deemed relevant for this analysis included the food source, the minimum Single Nucleotide Polymorphism (SNP) distance to another isolate of the same isolation type for example, the minimum SNP distance from one clinical isolate to another clinical isolate (`Min.same`), the minimum SNP distance to another isolate of a different isolation type (`Min.diff`), the microbial strain name used to distinguish a genetically distinct lineage separated from another strain by one or two mutations (`Strain`), the isolate, the SNP cluster derived from a re-categorization of the original SNP cluster variables into 19 categories based on the top frequency occurrences of each level, the season derived from the month variable and the location (state) from which the particular isolate was collected, all of which were informed by literature [@tanui2022machine], [@filipello2020attribution].
 The outcome variable (source) was based on a re-categorization of the IFSAC food categories into 10 broad food sources (Data pre-processing and exploratory analysis in Supplementary File).
 We split the data into training and testing sets with ¾ of the observations used in the training and the remaining ¼ of the observations used in the model validation.
 The split criteria considered the probable imbalance in the outcome by stratifying the way in which this split was performed using the food source variable.
 Class imbalance was handled by up-sampling the minority classes up to the same ratio as the majority class using the `step-upsample` function from the package `themis` [@Hvitfeldt2022].
 All models were trained on the same data set using the same features to reduce the potential effect of varied model building strategies on the resulting model performance estimates and thus also enhance comparability of the performance metrics.
 10-fold cross-validation was employed to handle potential model optimism.

 #### Implementation